alexsnow348/surface-profiling/README.md

 ### Installation in Window

-*Required to Python 3.8 and above.*
+*Required to install Python 3.8 and above.*

 ```bash
 $ pip -r install requirements.txt